-In other words, instead of being unthankful, he should appreciate the > gift.) > > The Origin Of – Don’t Look a Gift Horse In The Mouth > > What is the origin of this common saying?
-Unfortunately, it is not clear > how the proverb “don’t look a gift horse in the mouth” originated, but > we can speculate.
-If we look at the phrase, it sounds like it came from > a time or place where receiving a horse as a gift was a regular > occurrence.
-After receiving this gift, people would literally look into > the horse’s mouth, which was considered rude.
-Why so? > > Anyways, this proverb goes back to at least the 16th century.
-For > example, John Heywood used it in a book of his called A dialogue > conteinyng the nomber in effect of all the prouerbes in the englishe > tongue, 1546: > > “Where gifts be given freely—east, west, north or south—No man ought to > look a given horse in the mouth.
+(In other words, he should appreciate the gift he was given.)

+The Origin Of – Don’t Look a Gift Horse In The Mouth

+What is the origin of this common saying?
+Unfortunately, it is not clear how the proverb “don’t look a gift horse in the mouth” originated, but we can speculate.
+If we look at the phrase, it sounds like it came from a time or place where receiving a horse as a gift was a regular occurrence.
+After receiving such a gift, people would literally look into the horse’s mouth.
+This was considered rude, but why?

+Anyways, this proverb goes back to at least the 16th century.
+For example, John Heywood used it in a book of his called A dialogue conteinyng the nomber in effect of all the prouerbes in the englishe tongue, 1546:

+“Where gifts be given freely—east, west, north or south—No man ought to look a given horse in the mouth.”